AL3XXED/AL3XXED/README.md

 - 👋 Hi, I’m @AL3XXED
 - 👀 I’m interested in IT and Gaming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning ASP.NET
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me A.Hasenkrug@outlook.de
-- 😄 Pronouns:
-- ⚡ Fun fact: i#m tired
+- ⚡ Fun fact: „Wenn Sie neue Dinge ausprobieren, lernen Sie neue Dinge.“ — Deborah Meier

 <!---
 AL3XXED/AL3XXED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.